farlee2121/FsSpec/doc/Requirement Exploration.md

 GOAL: Generate typescript validators to prevent code duplication in UIs

 Possible: Explore more strict Design by Contract enforcement.
 Perhaps at the function level

+## Ideas

+Dynamic DTOs: Mark Seemann comments about using dynamic object at the boundaries, then mapping into domain objects by convention https://blog.ploeh.dk/2011/05/31/AttheBoundaries,ApplicationsareNotObject-Oriented/
+- This would drastically cut down on DTO definitions, but then we don't get any type assistance trying to define those objects or for generating API schema definitions
+  - We might be able to generate schemas based on specifications
+  - Hmm.
+I think workflows should often take in unvalidated versions of data.
+Handling incorrect input is still usually a domain activity.
+  - Alt: Idea: maybe we could use type providers to generate unvalidated equivalents of specs and still get well-defined contracts
+	- Could have type providers for different conventions like allowing any field to be empty, or cohersion from primitives
+	- It doesn't have to stop at input.
+We could also generate persistable/output DTOs based off of specs.
+It should mostly be the same process.
+	We hint at stronger guarantees for the output data (i.e. no un-modeled optionals)
+- Dictionaries or expando objects could be used...